Rome Transportation

 Depending on your terminal, it’s a 5-10-minute walk, and trains run every 15 minutes.
 It is the fastest and most comfortable transfer to Central Rome.

 The cheapest public transport option between the airport and the city center of Rome is the Terravision Bus, one of four airport bus services to Termini Station.
-Buses cost a third of the Leonardo Airport Express train, but take twice as long and are less frequent.
-If you have to save money, take the train.

 Train Station

-At the Termini Station, know the end destination of the high-speed train you want.
-The competing Trenitalia Frecciarossa and Italo high-speed lines serve the station.
-Everything is labeled in Italian, English and other languages, well organized, and clean.
-The green blazer-clad Trenitalia representatives are willing and ready to help.
+At Termini Station, know the end destination of the high-speed train you want in advance.
+Competing high-speed train lines by Trenitalia Frecciarossa and Italo serve the station.
+Everything is labeled in Italian, English, and other languages, well organized, and clean.

-One-way BIT ticket lasts 75 minutes after first validation for unlimited transfers between the Metro Rail, Trams, Ferrovia regional trains, and standard buses.
+One-way BIT ticket lasts 75 minutes after first validation for unlimited transfers between the Metro Rail, Trams, Ferrovia trains, and standard buses.
 The only transfer that is not allowed is to leave the Metro System and return by the Metro turnstiles.
+Nor does a BIT ticket apply to Italo trains, a competitor to Trenitalia.
+The ticket costs about €1.75.

-The ticket costs €1.50.
-BIG Day pass is the best option for visitors.
-It allows unlimited public transportation from purchase until midnight of the same day.
+A BIT Day pass is the best option for visitors by allowing unlimited public transportation from purchase until midnight of the same day.
 The BIG day travel card costs €6.

 Rapid Transit